 Erika Meinhardt has served as a director of Cannae since July 2018.
 Since January 2018, Ms. Meinhardt has served as Executive Vice President of FNF, our former parent.
+Ms. Meinhardt has served as a member of the board of directors of Alight since July 2021.
+Ms. Meinhardt serves as a member of the board of directors of ASZ and AUS, which are blank check companies.
 She previously served as President of National Agency Operations for FNF's Fidelity National Title Group from February 2005 until January 2018.
 Prior to assuming that role she served as Division Manager and National Agency Operations Manager for FNF from 2001 to 2005.
 Ms. Meinhardt previously served as a director of FTAC II from August 2020 to March 2021.

-Ms. Meinhardt's qualifications to serve on our board include her knowledge of our businesses she gained as an executive of FNF, and her experience in managing and growing complex business organizations as President of FNF's National Agency Operations.
+Ms. Meinhardt's qualifications to serve on our board include her knowledge of our businesses she gained at FNF, and her experience in managing and growing complex business organizations as President of FNF's National Agency Operations.

 Barry B. Moullet has served as a director of Cannae since February 2021.
 Mr. Moullet has been the principal of BBM Executive Insights, LLC, a consulting firm specializing in the optimization of various supply chain management activities for foodservice clients, since June 2012.
 Mr. Moullet also served as Chief Supply Chain Officer and as a consultant for Focus Brands Inc. from January 2013 through July 2014.
 He served in various executive roles with Darden Restaurants Inc. from 1996 until 2012.
 Prior to his tenure with Darden Restaurants, Mr. Moullet's previous roles include Vice President of Purchasing for Restaurant Services Inc. and Vice President of Purchasing for Kentucky Fried Chicken.
 Mr. Moullet received a B.S. in a double major of Chemistry and Marketing from the University of Wisconsin and his M.B.A. with an emphasis in Finance from the College of St. Thomas.
-Mr. Moullet also serves on the boards of directors of CiCi's Pizza and RockSpoon Inc., both privately held companies.
-He is an Advisory Board Member and guest speaker for Cornell University's School of Hotel Administration and is a member of the University of Wisconsin - Eau Claire Foundation Board.
+Mr. Moullet also serves on the board of directors of RockSpoon Inc., a privately held company, and formerly served on the board of Cici's Pizza prior to its acquisition.
+He is an Advisory Board Member and guest speaker for Cornell University's School of Hotel Administration and is a member of the University of Wisconsin - Eau Claire Foundation Board and the University of Wisconsin - Eau Claire Real Estate Board.